Conv-Adapter: Exploring Parameter Efficient Transfer Learning for ConvNets: Experiments

 \subsection{Few-Shot Classification}

-\subsubsection{Setup.}
+\subsubsection{Setup}

 PET methods usually present superior performance for tasks with low-data regimes \cite{li2021prefixtuning,he2022towards}.
 We thus evaluate Conv-Adapter on few-shot classification using ImageNet-21k pre-trained ResNet50 Bit-M \cite{alex2019big} and ConvNext-B \cite{liu2022convnet}.
 We evaluate 5 FGVC datasets using 1, 2, 4, 8 shots for each class following following previous studies \cite{radford2021learningclip,jia2022vpt,zhang2022NOAH} including Food101 \cite{bossard14food101}, Oxford Flowers \cite{nilsback2006visual}, Oxford Pets \cite{parkhi12a}, Stanford Cars \cite{KrauseStarkDengFeiFei3DRR2013}, and Aircraft \cite{maji13finegrained}.
 Averaged top-1 accuracy is reported in Tab.~\ref{tab:few_shot}.
+We search from the same range as before and adopt the same augmentations as for FGVC tasks.
 The detailed hyper-parameters and more results for each dataset are in Appendix.

-\subsubsection{Results and Discussion.}
+\subsubsection{Results and Discussion}

 Compared with Fine-tuning, Conv-Adapter boosts few-shot classifications with an average 3.39\% margin over different shots using only around 5\% trainable parameters.
 Especially for 1/2-shot cases, Conv-Adapter shows supreme performance compared with Fine-tuning and VPT \cite{jia2022vpt} (11.07\% on 1-shot and 6.99\% on 2-shot with larger architecture ConvNext-B).
 Meanwhile, Conv-Adapter provides a better accuracy-efficiency trade-off than Visual Prompt Tuning on few-shot classifications.
 It surpasses VPT with an average margin of 1.35\% with ResNet50 Bit-M and 3.69\% with ConvNext-B. In the 8-shot case, VPT drops around 8\% performance compared with Fine-tuning due to limited capacity, while Conv-Adapter can achieve comparable or better performance to Fine-tuning and maintain parameter efficiency.